 Common law marriage in Dallas has in recent years become a hot topic in family law practices.
 More couples are choosing to live together without a traditional marriage ceremony.
 This raises specific questions in the event of a breakup or end to the relationship.
 This is particularly true in cases where there is shared property or children involved.

-If you’re wondering about your own relationship status and legal rights and obligations in the face of a split, the Law Office of Julie Johnson is prepared to handle your questions.
+If you’re wondering about your own relationship status and legal rights and obligations in the face of a split, The Texas Divorce Lawyer is prepared to handle your questions.
 Our family law attorneys are familiar with everything you need to know about the process and can help you to move forward with your life.

 How do I know if I’m in a common law marriage in Dallas?